 First I used Kodi plus the Jellyfin for Kodi plugin.
 If you are already using Kodi for other stuff, integrating your Jellyfin content here is probably the best.

 As second option, and what I’m using still today, is simple the Jellyfin Web Version via browser in full screen mode.
-Just activate the TV modus in the Jellyfin settings.
+Just activate the TV mode in the Jellyfin settings.
 There are some minor bugs when navigating via keyboard but most of the time it runs perfect.
 But because Firefox is still not playing MKV files (see bug 1422891) I had to install Chromium for proper use of Jellyfin.

 apt install chromium chromium-l10n